 If you plan to take a day trip from Seville to Cordoba then you have four options for organising transport; train, bus, car and organised tour.

-If you want to make the most of your one day in Cordoba and aren’t travelling on a tight budget, then the best way to travel from Seville to Cordoba is by train.
-Fast trains take only 43 minutes one way and there are some slower trains that take about 1 hour and 20 minutes.
+If you want to make the most of your time in Cordoba, then the best way to get there is by train.
+Fast trains take only about 45 minutes one way and there are some slower trains that take about 1 hour and 20 minutes.
 There is usually at least one train per hour but they are more frequent around rush hour.

 Like elsewhere in Spain, train tickets tend to be more expensive than buses so your best bet, if you want to secure a cheap fare, is to book train tickets in advance.
 Click here to browse train timetables.

-If you are unable to secure a good deal on train tickets then taking a bus from Seville to Cordoba is another option when visiting Cordoba as a day trip.
-Buses are, however, a lot slower than trains and you should expect to spend about 2 hours one way when travelling from Seville to Cordoba.
+If you are unable to secure a good deal on train tickets then taking a bus from Seville to Cordoba is another option.
+Buses are, however, a lot slower than trains and you should expect to spend about 2 hours one way.

-This does mean that you will have less time exploring the city, however, it will save you money if travelling on a budget.
+This does mean that you will have less time to explore the city, however, it will save you money if you travel on a budget.
 Buses from Seville to Cordoba are less frequent than trains so it’s important to book tickets in advance to make sure you make it back to Seville in one day!
-Click here to browse bus fares in Spain
+Click here to browse bus schedules.

-The bus station in Cordoba is next to the train station so you can also walk into the city centre easily if travelling from Seville to Cordoba by bus.
+The bus station is next to the Cordoba train station so you can also walk into the city centre easily if travelling from Seville to Cordoba by bus.

 A great option for travelling not only from Seville to Cordoba but also all around Southern Spain is to rent a car.
 This will give you the option of being able to visit on your own schedule and not be at the mercy of train or bus timetables!
 You can also add a stop in the small town of Ecija which can be difficult to time if taking public transport.

-We recommend using Rentalcars.com to find great deals on car rental in Spain – click here to browse car hire options in Spain.
+We suggest using Rentalcars.com to find great deals on car rental in Spain.

 If you are from outside of the EU, Spanish law requires that you have an international driver’s license to rent a car.
 While car rental companies might still hire you a car with a different license, you will have to accept the risk of getting a fine and your car potentially towed if you get pulled over when driving.